GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/297)
 * Status: closed - mapping completed

+#### cell cycle S/G2 RCV_000112
+* Notes: Key term is obsolete
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### cell growth RCV_000117
 * Key class: [cell growth](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0016049)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)